 St. Francis Community Services strives to be a catalyst for change by helping people overcome poverty and work toward a better life.
-St. Francis provides legal aid, homeless services, youth programs, meals for older adults, bilingual mental health counseling, case management and more.
+St. Francis provides legal aid, youth programs, bilingual mental health counseling, case management and more.

 Practicing the teachings, compassion and love of Jesus Christ, St. Francis Community Services serves individuals and families in need through community-based, culturally sensitive programs, helping people to recognize their strengths, overcome obstacles and achieve a better tomorrow.